 6. Braided Bob

-Braided bob gives you a chic and sophisticated look.
+A braided bob gives you a chic and sophisticated look.
 This is a super trendy hairdo to sport during summer.
 You can get super creative with short braids and style them in many ways.
-Make your braids jumbo or superfine, braid them till the end or leave some hair out, put colored hairbands or beads on them – the list is long.
+Make your braids jumbo or superfine, braid them till the end or leave some hair out, and put colored hairbands or beads on them – the list is long.
 They also benefit from causing minimal damage to the hair as they aren’t heavy and don’t pull your hair heavily.

 7. Two-Braided Buns